Update the Azure Guest OS by Modifying the Service Configuration File

 Automatic updates are applied only to web roles and worker roles.
 Automatically upgrading from one Guest OS family to another is not supported.

-To review available Guest OS versions, their configuration values and determine their compatibility with the Windows Azure SDK, see Azure Guest OS Releases and SDK Compatibility Matrix.
+To review available Guest OS versions, their configuration values and determine their compatibility with the Windows Azure SDK, see Windows Azure Guest OS Versions and SDK Compatibility Matrix.

 - To configure the service for automatic Guest OS updates, set the osVersion=*